Bring your voice

 Download our template for a brief.

-Brain Injury: A National Crisis – Ask Your Candidates Where They Stand
+Brain Injury: A National Crisis – Ask Your Member of Parliament Where They Stand

 Brain injury is a public health crisis affecting millions of Canadians, yet it remains one of the most overlooked and underfunded areas of healthcare policy.
 Despite unanimous support in the previous parliament and a recommendation from the Standing Committee on Health for a National Strategy on Brain Injury, meaningful action has yet to be taken.

-These questions are designed to hold federal election candidates and MPs accountable.
+These questions are designed to hold MPs accountable.
 Whether you are a survivor, caregiver, service provider, or researcher, your voice matters in ensuring that brain injury is recognized as a national priority.
 A comprehensive, federally coordinated strategy would improve prevention, care, rehabilitation, and long-term support—ensuring that no one affected by brain injury is left behind.

 By asking these critical questions, we can push for real change and demand a future where brain injury is no longer ignored.